zhaoyuzhi/deepfillv2/README.md

                     --batch_size 4
                     --perceptual_param 10
                     --gam_param 0.01
-                    --baseroot [the path of TrainingPhoneRaw]
-                    --mask_type 'free_form' [or 'single_bbox' or 'bbox']
+                    --baseroot [the path of training set, like Place365] --mask_type 'free_form' [or 'single_bbox' or 'bbox']
                     --imgsize 256
 ```